ArthurSonzogni/chromiumos-platform2/shill/README.md

 # Shill
-*Updated Jan 2022*
+*Updated May 2024*

 ## Packages

-The shill directory contains 2 primary packages:
+The primary package of the shill directory is `shill`.

-*   `shill`
-*   `shill-net`

-Shill depends on shill-net which is built as a separate package.
-Building or deploying `shill` will not also build or deploy `shill-net` (and vice versa).

-e.g. when making changes to code in `shill/net` it is important to use `cros_workon --board=${BOARD} start shill-net` and to build and deploy `shill-net` (in addition to any dependent binaries, e.g. `shill` or `patchpanel`).

 There are also additional support / utility packages:

 *   `shill-client`
 *   `shill-dbus-client`